kubernetes-sigs/cluster-api-provider-aws/docs/book/src/topics/rosa/creating-a-cluster.md

     see [Multi-tenancy](../multitenancy.md) for more details

-1. Finally apply the manifest to create your Rosa cluster:
+1. Finally apply the manifest to create your ROSA cluster:
     ```shell
     kubectl apply -f rosa-capi-cluster.yaml
     ```